mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 strife in the Core, so she is careful not to stir the pot by advocating one way or the other.
-She does express great admiration for the historical achievements of the Chanestin people and actively engages in fund- raising activities to preserve their unique and ancient architectural monuments, some of which are now nearly 3,000 years old.
+She does express great admiration for the historical achievements of the Chanestin people and actively engages in fund-raising activities to preserve their unique and ancient architectural monuments, some of which are now nearly 3,000 years old.